martinMr79/Javascript-2/README.md

-# Javascript 2 Noroff Course assignment adding functionalety for a SoMe-app
+# Javascript 2 Noroff Course assignment adding functionality for a SoMe-app

 ## Goal